Necropion/PG3402-Mikrotjenester--Individuell-Mappeeksamen/README.md

 9. As a user, I want to view my past receipts so that I can track my purchase history, including total amounts, items purchased, and dates.

 #### Owned Cars
-10. As a user, I want to see a list of cars I currently own after purchasing them so that I can track my acquisitions.
+10. As a user, I want to see a list of cars and receipts I currently own after purchasing them so that I can track my acquisitions in my profile page.
 11. As a user, I want the dealership to automatically track my owned cars after purchases so that ownership records are accurate and linked to my profile.

 ### Running the project locally

+Before running my project make sure to have rabbitmq and consul up and running:

+In your terminal run rabbitmq:
+WinOS:
+rabbitmq-server.bat
+MacOS:
+brew services start rabbitmq

+To run consul:
+consul agent -dev

+Make sure you are using java version 21, for me my project wouldn't work on java 23, so I based the project around java 21

+From project root folder Vehicle Store:
+cd ./Client

+Install necessary frontend packages:
+npm i

+Run the frontend:
+npm run dev

+Back to root:
+cd ..

+run Gateway first:
+cd. ./Gateway
+mvn spring-boot:run -DskipTests

+Back to root:
+cd ..

+run Authentication Service:
+cd ./Authentication
+mvn spring-boot:run -DskipTests

+Back to root:
+cd ..

+run Cart Service:
+cd ./Cart
+mvn spring-boot:run -DskipTests

+Back to root:
+cd ..

+run Dealership Service:
+cd ./Dealership
+mvn spring-boot:run -DskipTests

 ### Running the project with Docker containers locally